-In response to the advent of emerging technology, IoT, Industry 4.0, and smart solutions in electronic and measurement, an interesting development has appeared since a few years, regarding ultra-low-power solutions, self-powered methods, energy harvesting and novel conditioning circuits for sensors and transducers [1]-[4].
+In response to the advent of emerging technology such as IoT, Industry 4.0 and smart solutions in electronics and measurement, an interesting development has recently appeared regarding ultra-low-power solutions, self-powered methods, energy harvesting and novel conditioning circuits for sensors and transducers [1]-[4].

-The common goal is to realize a sensing node having the prerogative to absorb small amount of electrical power.
-This kind of circuits are prominent in several applications, such as biomedical [5], industrial [6] (laptops, smartphones, gaming devices), smart solutions [7] (smart home, smart cities, etc.), intelligent systems and novel measurement architectures [8].
+The common goal is to realise a sensing node having the prerogative to absorb small amounts of electrical power.
+These kinds of circuits are prominent in several applications, such as biomedical [5], industrial [6], smart solutions such as laptops, smartphones and gaming devices [7] and intelligent systems and novel measurement architectures such as smart homes, smart cities, etc. [8].

-Along with the shrinking size of electronic components and sensors (MEMS), manufacturers also focus on producing devices that consume lower power.
-It is worth noting that the battery life must be maximized since it poses a real problem in node maintenance.
-In fact, this is a task often very costly and difficult to perform and at times even impossible because sensor nodes are often positioned in inaccessible areas.
+Along with reducing the size of electronic components and sensors (MEMS), manufacturers also focus on producing devices that consume less power.
+It is worth noting that battery life must be maximised, since replacement poses a real problem in node maintenance.
+In fact, this task is often very costly and difficult to perform; at times it is even impossible because sensor nodes are often positioned in inaccessible areas.

-Various strategies have been addressed in order to reduce maintenance issues in, often disseminated, measurement systems.
-Some solutions, such as those implementing real time sensors, may require batteries; other systems, such as low duty cycle sensors and measurement architectures, may be able to function appropriately without batteries in specific working condition [9]-[14].
+Various strategies have been addressed in order to reduce maintenance issues in measurement systems that are often disseminated.
+Some solutions, such as those implementing real time sensors, may require batteries; other systems, such as low duty cycle sensors and measurement architectures, may be able to function appropriately without batteries in specific working conditions [9]-[14].

-Other solutions regard methods able to reduce or eliminate the power consumption during the standby mode [15],[16].
+Other solutions regard methods able to reduce or eliminate the power consumption during standby mode [15], [16].

-In fact, several electronic parts require to be turned on only when an event occurs, being in standby the rest of the time with an associated power consumption.
+In fact, several electronic parts need to be turned on only when an event occurs, being in standby the rest of the time with an associated power consumption.

-It must be observed that during the standby, most of the electronic parts are turned off except for the power management components which supply the MCU (Micro Controller Unit) and the front-end transmission, such as Bluetooth and RF [17].
+It must be observed that during standby, most of the electronic parts are turned off except for the power management components that supply the microcontroller unit (MCU) and the front-end transmission, such as Bluetooth and RF [17].

-For this reason, power management circuits are in fact permanently on in standby, and depending on the duty cycle, can consume unnecessarily high percentages of battery charge [18], [19].
-Standby leads to a significant saving which can be translated into prolonged battery life or in a reduction of battery size.
-This is beneficial in terms of cost and system miniaturization [20].
+For this reason, power management circuits are in fact permanently on in standby, and, depending on the duty cycle, can consume unnecessarily high percentages of battery charge [18], [19].
+Standby leads to a significant savings, which can be translated into prolonged battery life or a reduction of battery size.
+This is beneficial in terms of cost and system miniaturisation [20].

-With the aim of overcoming this problem several solutions have been proposed in literature regarding suitable design and circuit configuration to address the problem [21].
+With the aim of overcoming this problem, several solutions have been proposed in the literature regarding suitable design and circuit configuration [21].

-A zero-standby solution, with discrete approach, has been presented by authors, in order to remove the power dissipated during the standby of a measurement system, such as [15], [16], [22].
+A zero-standby solution, with discrete approach, has been presented by authors in order to remove the power dissipated during the standby of a measurement system, such as [15], [16] and [22].

-Authors have also addressed the idea to use the zero-standby solution in presence of MEMS, however this approach has been demonstrated with some simulation in the perspective to implement an integrated chip [23].
-The latter aspect will be here presented, in particular, as respect the paper [23], we address here more exhaustive simulations, the design of an integrated circuit and the experimental validation of the principle.
+Authors have also addressed the idea of using the zero-standby solution in the presence of MEMS; however, this approach has only been demonstrated through simulation with the aim of implementing an integrated chip [23].
+In contrast to that study, the solution presented here involves more exhaustive simulations, the design of an integrated circuit and the experimental validation of the principle.
 It is worth noting that the proposed solution is suitable for MEMS and microscale transducers able to generate very weak voltage signals.

-The study has concerned a device based on PiezoMUMPs technology [24], which represents an interesting solution in order to realize self-generating integrated sensors.
+This study used a device based on PiezoMUMPs technology [24], which represents an interesting solution in order to realise self-generating integrated sensors.

-This family of device can produce output voltages from tens to few hundred of mV.
-It is worth noting that a more generalized study and characterization (based on various voltage levels) of the designed and realized integrated conditioning circuit will be addressed in the experimental section, showing very intriguing features.
+This family of device can produce output voltages from tens to a few hundreds of mV.
+It is worth noting that a more generalised study and characterisation (based on various voltage levels) of the designed and realised integrated conditioning circuit will be addressed in the experimental section, showing very intriguing features.